edwasue-cmyk/multi-agent-intelligent-warehouse/src/ui/web/WEBPACK_DEV_SERVER_UPGRADE.md

   - WebSocket connections (should work with new security fixes)
   - Hot Module Replacement (should work as before)
   - Any custom webpack-dev-server configuration
+  - If you see `onAfterSetupMiddleware` or `onBeforeSetupMiddleware` errors, ensure CRACO's `devServer` configuration is working

+### Troubleshooting

+**Issue**: `Invalid options object.
+Dev Server has been initialized using an options object that does not match the API schema. - options has an unknown property 'onAfterSetupMiddleware'`

+**Solution**: This error occurs when react-scripts sets deprecated options that webpack-dev-server 5.x doesn't support.
+The CRACO `devServer` configuration should automatically remove these.
+If the error persists:

+1. Verify `craco.config.js` has the `devServer` section
+2. Check that CRACO is being used (scripts should use `craco start`, not `react-scripts start`)
+3. Clear node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`
+4. Check console output for CRACO messages indicating deprecated options are being removed

 ### Rollback Instructions